-A CT scan also referred to computer assisted tomography is a diagnostic imaging test used to uncover medical conditions.
-CT images of internal organs, bone, soft tissue and blood vessels provide greater clarity and reveal more details than regular x-ray exams.
+A CT scan, also referred to as computer assisted tomography, is a diagnostic imaging test used to uncover medical conditions.
+CT images of internal organs, bone, soft tissue, and blood vessels provide greater clarity and reveal more details than regular X-ray exams.

-It provides detailed cross sectional images of the body that are reviewed by our radiologists.
-Other commonly performed CT exams include cardiac calcium scoring and virtual colonoscopy which are described in further detail in the services section.
+CT scanning provides detailed cross-sectional images of the body, which are reviewed by our radiologists.
+Other commonly performed CT exams include cardiac calcium scoring and virtual colonoscopy, which are described in further detail in the Services section.

 Our technologist will take a brief medical history.
 You may be given an oral or IV contrast if indicated.
-If you are receiving an oral solution you will be asked to wait 30 to 60 minutes before you are scanned to allow the x-ray dye to move through your digestive tract.
-If you are receiving IV contrast, you will be asked to lie down on the scanning table the IV will be started.
+If you are receiving an oral solution, you will be asked to wait 30 to 60 minutes before you are scanned to allow the X-ray dye to move through your digestive tract.
+If you are receiving IV contrast, you will be asked to lie down on the scanning table, and the IV will be started.
 You may feel warm and flushed for a few seconds.
-The part of your body to be imaged is then positioned in the large doughnut-shaped ring.
-The CT is quiet and scan time is very short.
+The part of your body to be imaged will then be positioned in the large doughnut-shaped ring.
+The CT is quiet, and scan time is very short.
 You may be given specific breathing instructions.

 You may return to normal activities following your exam.
 If you are a diabetic, check with your doctor for instructions before resuming your medication.